 The person must possess the academic standard and athletic stability necessary to promote the functionality of the Athletic Department and build upon the Athletic Departments' Mission Statement.
 Specific programs are not eligible for this scholarship.
-These programs are: Nursing, Respiratory Therapy, and Physical Therapist Assistant.
+These programs are: Nursing, MSN, Respiratory Therapy AS, Respiratory Therapy BS Degree RRT to BS-RRT (Advanced), and Physical Therapist Assistant.